quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 \text{if (fire), then} \ x \leftarrow x+ 1
 $$

-Here we specify the logic of increment of $$x$$ in the ``Update`` function when the presynaptic neurons fire.
+Here we specify the logic of increment of $$x$$ in the ``update`` function when the presynaptic neurons fire.
 The code is as follows:

 <img src="../../figs/codes/2exp.png" style="text-align:center;width:170">

-Then we would expect to see the follow result:
+Then we expect to see the following result:

 ![png](../../figs/out/output_16_0.png)